cidgoh/specification-development-training/training/workshop/PHA4GECon-2025/2_cleaning-data/README.md

 ## Exercise Overview
 ### Part 1 – Prepare Terms for Curation

+- Download the `Standardise your dataset.xlsx` from the repository.
-- Open the Original Data tab in the Excel file.
+- Open the *Original Data* tab in the Excel file.
-- Extract all unique terms under Environmental site and Anatomical part.
+- You will see a sumber of inconsistencies in the dataset.
+It is good practise to pull out all the unique values (this has been done for you)
-- Identify duplicates, typos, inconsistent capitalisation, and unclear values.
+- Got to *Part 1* tab and identify duplicates, typos, inconsistent capitalisation, and unclear values.
 - Harmonise and record a clean, single label for each unique concept.
-- Isolate any missing or null values (e.g., “unknown”, “not recorded”).

 💡 See “Tips” box in instructions for guidance on grouping and conceptual thinking.